 One of my oldest memories of Ireland is standing in the narrow streets of Dingle Town in the twilight of a winter evening, the air heavy with the smoky-sweet smell of turf fires.
 A cold wind was blowing from the Atlantic and there even might have been some snowflakes in the air.
 Even today the unique aroma of smouldering peat encapsulates everything Ireland means to me, it’s the smell of a cosy seat by the fire, the smell of shelter, the smell of home.

-Some years later I had moved to Ireland and was living in an old cottage in the middle of the bog.
-My kitchen window was looking out on a wide stretch of cutover-peatland that once had been an Atlantic blanket bog and over weeks and months I learned the sights and sounds of the bog.
-In spring when fresh green was sprouting out of the brown peat carpet the elusive hares threw all caution to the wind, chasing each other across the fields and along the old bog road.
-In summer the song of the skylark rang out over a sea of green, brown and white.
-Between the songs a blanket of silence lay over the landscape, the inaudible sound of long summer days in the bog.
-A closer look revealed pockets of blanket bog like it used to be.
-Small hummocks of colourful moss, the beautiful but deadly leaves of the sundew, intricate cushions of lichen and the delicate flowers of the bog asphodel.
-Later in the year when the bog had changed its colour again from green to brown the heart-breaking cry of the curlew described the dark days of winter and I was watching lapwings and barnacle geese while washing the dishes.
+Some years later I had moved to Ireland and was living in an old cottage in the middle of “the bog”.
+My kitchen window was looking out on a wide stretch of cutover peatland that once had been an Atlantic blanket bog and over weeks and months I learned the sights and sounds of this understated landscape.
+In spring when fresh green is sprouting out of the brown peat carpet the elusive hares throw all caution to the wind, chasing each other across the fields and along the old bog road.
+In summer the song of the skylark rings out over a sea of green, brown and white grasses and sedges.
+Between the songs a blanket of silence spreads over the landscape, the inaudible sound of long summer days in the bog, heavy and comforting.
+These are the days to leave the kitchen and dive into the bog, to really experience this squelchy and succulent landscape.
+Lying on the small hummocks of colourful moss, damp and soft after the summer rain, I look for the beautiful but deadly leaves of the sundew, I see the intricate cushions of lichen and the delicate flowers of the bog asphodel.
+Later in the year when the bog had changed its colour from dark green to a warm brown the heart-breaking cry of the curlew describes the dark days of winter and I am watching lapwings and barnacle geese while washing the dishes.

-Back then I only started to learn about the secrets of the bog, the connection between men and peat and the journey the dark brown briquettes had undergone before ending up in a fireplace.
+Back then I had only started to learn about the secrets of the bog, the connection between men and peat and the journey the dark brown briquettes had undergone before ending up in my fireplace.
 I wasn’t aware of the thousands of years of growth and death, the layers of history and the stories that are wrapped up in the peat.
 I didn’t know about the days, weeks and months that are being spent in the bog every year, the wielding of the sleán to cut the sods, the turning of the sods and the backbreaking endeavour of footing them.
 Most of all I hadn’t seen yet what industrial turf cutting had done to the peatlands, hadn’t felt the sense of loss when looking over the brown, barren wasteland that had once been the Bog of Allen.
-Eventually I had become a bogman.
+Eventually I learned about all these things, I cut my own turf and I started to really understand the bog.
+I felt at home on the peat and I cared.
+I had become a bogman.

 Peat, this uniquely brown and squelchy substance that the bogs consist of, is mainly made of dead plants that failed to decompose due to a lack of oxygen and the subsequent absence of microorganisms.
 However not all peat is the same.
-The two main variations of peatlands are the blanket bog, which can be further subdivided into Atlantic blanket bog and mountain bog, and the raised bog.
+The main variations of peatlands are the blanket bog, which can be further subdivided into Atlantic blanket bog and mountain blanket bog, and the raised bog.
 The peat of those bogs differs significantly in both colour and consistency.
-Peat from raised bogs is mainly made of sphagnum moss and lighter in colour while peat from blanket bogs shows a very dark brown and consists mainly of grasses and sedges.
-A third type of peatland is the fen.
-Fens are the precursor to a raised bog and in terms of biodiversity one of the richest habitats in Ireland.
-Unfortunately fens are also one of the rarest habitats in Ireland today.
+Peat from raised bogs is mainly made of sphagnum moss, displays a light colour and feels rather soft while peat from blanket bogs consists mainly of grasses and sedges, shows a very dark brown colouring and is more compact.

 On top of the bog mosses specialized plants that were able to tolerate the new conditions started to thrive and so the foundation of a raised bog was laid.
 Over the following centuries the mosses and other plants built up layer upon layer of peat and grew the bog into a dome-shaped landscape of hummocks, lawns and pools.
 These domes then merged with neighbouring raised bogs and so the vast bog areas like the Bog of Allen that once covered some 6000 square kilometres, were born.